ontopic-vkg/ontopic-helm/README.md

 You need to provide the database password as a secret.
 You have to [create a secret](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_generic/) with the key `database-password-file` entry.

-For example, if you have a postgresql database deployed with the helm chart, you can create the secret with the following command:
+For example, if you have a PostgreSQL database deployed with the helm chart, you can create the secret with the following command:

 ```sh
 kubectl create secret generic database-password-file \